lpoulain/SaWa/server.md

 The thread pool is composed of a FILA (First In, Last Out) queue `idle_threads`.
 It contains a linked list of `struct connection_thread` objects, each object containing information about the thread (id, socket id, thread statistics).
 Any modification of that queue must first acquire the `idle_threads_lock` mutex.

 I toyed with the idea of having a FIFO queue where the oldest idle thread gets picked up first.
 This would allow to have two independent mutex - one to add a thread to the queue and one to remove a thread from the queue.
 This would allow to add a thread to the idle queue while another thread is being removed from it.
 The problem is when the idle queue contains one or less threads.
-In order not to mess with the linked list, one function would need to hold both mutexes, which .
+In order not to mess the status of the linked list, any thread would need to hold both mutexes, which undermines the whole concept of two independent locks.

 The upside of a FILA queue is that it requires only one mutex (`idle_threads_lock`), and adding/removing a `struct connection_thread` to the queue is fairly quick.